Volume I: The Books of the Sun and Moon

 The Case of the Skyscraper Sacrifice

 Oh deus.
-That burglar is me and I’m about to get caught.
+That burglar is me and I’ve just been caught.

 Brain or heart?
 Brain or heart?

-In the end, my desperate parents found another way to save me.
-Despite their intervention nothing could restore me to a normal size.
+In the end, my desperate parents found another way to save me, but despite their intervention nothing could restore me to a normal size.
 I am preternaturally large.
-Now they call it gigantism, but an earlier century might have seen me in sideshow chains exhibited between Thumbelina and Tom Thumb
+An earlier century might have seen me in sideshow chains exhibited between Thumbelina and Tom Thumb

 That same tumor distorting my body compressed the nearby olfactory brain tissue.
 Doctors call it a sensory processing disorder but in effect, my nose can follow the scent trail of any man or beast.
 I can taste a soufflé from a mile away, smell a rose long after Valentine’s Day, and distinguish copper from iron in a single drop of blood.
 But most particularly–and most inconveniently–I can smell evil.